 \section{Chronological Review}

-Fig.~\ref{fig:timeline} gives a chronological overview of the cross-modality brain synthesis methods according to the level of supervision, the relevant downstream tasks, and the range of modality synthesis. \xgy{In 2013, Roy~\textit{et al.}~\cite{Roy2013MagneticRI} is the first one to introduce dictionary method~\cite{Yang2010ImageSV} into cross-modality neuroimage synthesis.
-Ye~\textit{et al.}~\cite{Ye2013ModalityPC} propose a modality propagation method and prove that the proposed model can be derived from the generalization of label propagation strategy~\cite{Heckemann2006AutomaticAB}, and showed applications to arbitrary modality synthesis.
-In 2015, the work of Nguyen~\textit{et al.}~\cite{Nguyen2015CrossDomainSO} train a location-sensitive deep network to integrate intensity feature and spatial information, more accurately synthesizing the results to the same problem posed by~\cite{Ye2013ModalityPC}}.
-In 2017, the works in~\cite{Huang2017DOTEDC, Joyce2017RobustMM, Nie2017MedicalIS} introduce the cross-modality brain image synthesis into the medical GAN community.
-Their methods are supervised, i.e., their training data are totally paired.
-Huang~\textit{et al.}~\cite{Huang2017DOTEDC} construct a closed loop filter learning strategy to learn the convolutional sparse coding (CSC), which is able to eliminate the requirement of large scale training data.
-Meanwhile, it is also the first one to undertake super-resolution and multi-modality neuroimaging data in MRI.
+Fig.~\ref{fig:timeline} gives a chronological overview of the cross-modality brain synthesis methods according to the level of supervision, the relevant downstream tasks, and the mode of modality synthesis. \xgy{In 2013, Roy~\textit{et al.}~\cite{Roy2013MagneticRI} was the first to introduce the dictionary method~\cite{yang2010image} into cross-modality neuroimage synthesis.
+Ye~\textit{et al.}~\cite{Ye2013ModalityPC} propose a modality propagation method and prove that the proposed model can be derived from the generalization of label propagation strategy~\cite{Heckemann2006AutomaticAB}, and show applications to arbitrary modality synthesis.
+In 2015, Nguyen~\textit{et al.}~\cite{Nguyen2015CrossDomainSO} trained a location-sensitive deep network to integrate intensity features and spatial information, more accurately synthesizing the results for the same problem posed by~\cite{Ye2013ModalityPC}}.
+In 2017, the works in~\cite{Huang2017DOTEDC, Joyce2017RobustMM, Nie2017MedicalIS} introduced cross-modality brain image synthesis into the medical GAN community.
+Their methods are supervised, i.e., their training data are fully paired.
+Huang~\textit{et al.}~\cite{Huang2017DOTEDC} construct a closed loop filter learning strategy to learn the convolutional sparse coding (CSC), which can eliminate the requirement of large-scale training data.
+Meanwhile, it is also the first to undertake super-resolution and multi-modality neuroimaging data in MRI.
 The authors of~\cite{Joyce2017RobustMM} propose a multi-modality invariant latent embedding model for synthesis.
-The purpose of this method is to utilize the mutual information from multi-modality maximally and fuse them into the generated modality image.
-Nie~\textit{et al.}~\cite{Nie2017MedicalIS} introduce a synthesis method by translating brain MRI data to brain CT data.
-The authors incorporate the detailed information from brain MRI into GANs model to generate the brain CT data.
-After that, Huang~\textit{et al.}~\cite{Huang2017SimultaneousSA} provide a first weakly-supervised learning approach to cross-modality brain image synthesis.
-The work in~\cite{Huang2017SimultaneousSA} regards the unpaired data as an auxiliary resources.
+The purpose of this method is to utilize the mutual information from multi-modality maximally and fuse them into the generated image.
+Nie~\textit{et al.}~\cite{Nie2017MedicalIS} introduce a synthesis method by translating brain MRI data to CT.
+The authors incorporate the detailed information from brain MRI into the GAN model to generate the brain CT.
+After that, Huang~\textit{et al.}~\cite{Huang2017SimultaneousSA} provide a weakly supervised learning approach to cross-modality brain image synthesis.
+The work in~\cite{Huang2017SimultaneousSA} regards the unpaired data as auxiliary resources.
 They propose a hetero-domain image alignment method to enforce the correspondence for unpaired auxiliary data, which can directly substantiate the benefits of the combination with a few paired data and massive unpaired data.
 Chartsias~\textit{et al.}~\cite{Chartsias2018MultimodalMS} firstly propose a unified generator model for various MRI modalities.
 Huo~\textit{et al.}~\cite{Huo2019SynSegNetSS} firstly apply an unsupervised learning method to cross-modality brain image synthesis.
 In other words, the multi-modality training data are unpaired.
-Specifically, they adopt CycleGAN~\cite{Zhu2017UnpairedIT} to generate the target modality data from source modality data.
+Specifically, they adopt CycleGAN~\cite{Zhu2017UnpairedIT} to generate the target modality from the source modality.